Interpretation of $\Omega(2012)$ as a $\Xi(1530)K$ molecular state: Numerical analyses

 In addition, for a sufficient pole contribution we require

-Applying the above constraints yields an acceptable Borel window of $2.74~\mathrm{GeV}^2 \leq M_B^2 \leq 2.94~\mathrm{GeV}^2$.
+Applying the above constraints yields an acceptable Borel window of $1.25~\mathrm{GeV}^2 \leq M_B^2 \leq 1.44~\mathrm{GeV}^2$.
 The corresponding Borel curves are displayed in Fig.~\ref{fig:massmb2012}, where the extracted mass exhibits good stability against variations of $M_B^2$ within this window.
-As a result, we obtain the mass and coupling constant of the $\Xi(1530)K$ molecular state as
+As a result, we obtain the mass and coupling constant of the $\Xi(1530)\bar{K}$ molecular state as

-where the errors are mainly from the uncertainties of the various condensates in Eq.~\eqref{values}.
-The extracted mass of the $\Xi(1530)K$ molecular petaquark state is consistent with the mass of $\Omega(2012)$ collected in PDG~\cite{ParticleDataGroup:2024cfk}.
+where the errors are mainly from the uncertainties of the various condensates in Eq.~\eqref{values}, as well as the phenomenological parameter $\kappa$.
+The extracted mass of the $\Xi(1530)\bar{K}$ molecular petaquark state is consistent with the mass of $\Omega(2012)$ collected in PDG~\cite{ParticleDataGroup:2024cfk}.